 Tag-based routing

-You can attach tags to requests — like user tier, region, or environment — and use them to route to different policies.
+You can attach tags to requests (user tier, region, environment, and so on) and use them to route to different policies.
 Rules are evaluated in priority order: the first matching rule applies, and unmatched requests fall through to the default strategy.

 Conditions support AND/OR logic and operators like eq, gt, in, contains, starts_with, and exists.
-Configure tag-based routing through the dashboard or the API.
+Configure tag-based routing through the dashboard.

 FAQs

-They are policy definitions — the configuration used when creating a routing policy (via the dashboard or policy API).
+They are policy definitions, the configuration used when creating a routing policy in the dashboard.
 They are not request-body fields for POST /responses.

 The complexity scoring step adds ~1-4ms.
 Negligible compared to LLM inference time.